gabrielefalace/expressTM/README.md

 # Threat Flow
-a condensed STRIDE and LNDDUN inspired threat modeling technique.
+A condensed Threat Modeling technique based on STRIDE and LNDDUN.

 # Summary